steveya/steveya.github.io/_posts/2024-09-16-short-rate-models-4.md

 ```

-It's worth noting the contrast between this initialization and that of maximum likelihood estimation (MLE).
+We can compare and contrast the initialization of the particle filtering and the maximum likelihood estimation (MLE).
 In MLE, we typically start with a single set of parameter estimates and iteratively refine them.
 Here, we begin with a diverse set of parameter combinations, allowing us to explore the parameter space more thoroughly.
 This approach is particularly beneficial when dealing with complex, potentially multimodal likelihood surfaces, where MLE might get stuck in local optima.

-As we proceed through the particle filtering algorithm, this initial diverse set of particles will be refined based on their ability to explain the observed data, eventually converging towards the most probable parameter distributions.
+As we proceed through the particle filtering algorithm, this initial diverse set of particles will be refined based on their ability to explain the observed data, eventually converging toward the most probable parameter distributions.

 #### 2. Prediction

-For each time step, we use the current parameter estimates to predict the next state of the Ornstein-Uhlenbeck (OU) process.
+We use the current parameter estimates for each time step to predict the short rate in the next period.
 In the OU process, the transition density from one state to the next follows a Gaussian distribution:

 $$ r_t | r_{t-1}, \kappa, \theta, \sigma \sim \mathcal{N}(\mu_t, \Sigma_t) $$